Vineyard-Technologies/.github/README.md

-This is a README Repository for the Vineyard Technologies GitHub organization.
+This is a README repository for the Vineyard Technologies GitHub organization.